sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 Now we are listening to a previously recorded talk because the authors could not come (beyond their control).
 Robert Frans is explaining and also online on Skype.
 The talk is about #UX of humonguous feature models.
 Scaling modeling is an interesting topic and ways heavily on the discussion between text and graphical representations.

 Yes, indeed: now Frans argues for textual again, which I am biased for, for some reason.
 This discussion which is often led by Markus Voelter is sometimes fuzzy.
 Since we are actually talking about the concept of User Experience and we have not been trained in modeling or understanding this concept, the discussion about the usability difference between programming languages and their IDEs as compared to projectional editing and as compared to graphical is not very satisfactory.
 One thing which is missing in my view is experimental reports on the _baseline experiences_ of programming in textual editors, semantics-directed editors, structural-editors, etc. Then we would have something to compare to.

-One thing is sure: MPS is a very cool and smooth tool which makes projectional editing a very attractive alternative.
+Anyway, one thing is sure: MPS is a very cool and smooth tool which makes projectional editing a very attractive alternative.

 ### 15:23